Plea bargaining actually involves three areas of negotiation:

 Finally, fact plea bargains could lock you in to admitting certain seemingly irrelevant facts at the start of your case, which may become more relevant as the evidence in the case develops.
 Because of these potential consequences, and because you and your attorney have the ability to negotiate the terms of a plea bargain, don't feel as though you need to accept the prosecution's first offer.

-Get a Free Legal Evaluation of Your Plea Bargain Questions
+Get Legal Help with Your Plea Bargain Questions